jon-jacky/Piety/BRANCH.md

 Recent work in the *rewrite* branch:

+-  4 Jun 2026: Merge the *browser-desktop* branch back into the *rewrite* branch.

 - 20 Apr 2026:  Begin the *browser-desktop* branch to
   better integrate the Piety browser into the Piety desktop.